DTJF/fbdoc/src/doc/4_Examples.md

    information to the Doxygen log and the `STDOUT` stream is the internal data flow (invisible).

--# To see the just the intermediate format (without \Proj messages) you can use \ref SecModGeany and pipe the input to \Proj by executing
+-# In order to see only the intermediate format (without \Proj messages) you can use \ref SecModGeany and pipe the input to \Proj by executing
    ~~~{.txt}
    $ fb-doc --geany-mode < fbdoc.bas
    ~~~